Motorcycle Shift Shaft Seals Quick Replacement

 Step 2.
 Mark the shift pedal and shift spline so you can reinstall it in the same position, then remove the shift pedal.

-Step 3.
-Use pick tools and a small flat-blade screwdriver to carefully pry out the old shift shaft seal.
-If the seal won’t pry free, screw two wood screws into the seal on either side of the shift shaft, then grip the screws and pull the seal out.
+PRO TIP: If the seal won’t pry free, screw two wood screws into the seal on either side of the shift shaft, then grip the screws and pull the seal out.

 NOTE: For the 1967 Honda CT90 shown in these images, the socket is an 18mm.